danilocurvelo/imd0030-20242/lessons/search-trees.md

 <details markdown="block">
 <summary>If we allowed 4-nodes, how many keys and non-null children would they have?</summary>

 A 2-3 tree doesn't contain 4-nodes.
 But if it did, it could have exactly 3 keys and 4 non-null children.
 The number of non-null children in each node is always one greater than the number of keys because the keys serve as dividers in the search process.
-For example, in binary search, the middle item exactly splits the left part from the right part.
+For example, in binary search, the middle element exactly splits the left part from the right part.
 If we have 2 keys, then we have 3 parts.
 If we have 3 keys, then we have 4 parts.
 </details>

 This definition does not allow nodes that have just 1 non-null child.
 A 2-3 tree ensures that all nodes have either 2 or 3 non-null children so that the height will always be between about log<sub>2</sub> _N_ and log<sub>3</sub> _N_.
 Furthermore, because height is added evenly to all children, all leaf nodes in a 2-3 tree are the same distance from the overall root.